 Whilst this admittedly depends on your area of business, it’s a concrete benefit for many organisations.
 By reducing the amount you send to landfills, you are also opening up the possibility of renegotiating your waste management contracts; less waste to be disposed of by your provider often equals less cost at your end.

-We process all our customer’s absorbent hygiene waste products through our LifeCycle plant.
-LifeCycle is our revolutionary solution for the disposal of items such as nappies, incontinence waste and sanitary waste and is unique to phs.
-We process the waste and turn it into Refuse Derived Fuel (RDF) to be used in power stations.
-UK landfill will run out within the next 10 years.
-By 2020, the UK must reduce biodegradable waste going to landfill*.
+Under our LifeCycle Strategy, we divert our customer’s absorbent hygiene waste products away from landfill to be recycled into renewable energy.
+UK landfill will run out within the next 10 years and by 2020, the UK must reduce biodegradable waste going to landfill*.
 Failure will lead to substantial financial penalties.
-Our LifeCycle service is available nationwide so you are also helping to protect our environment by diverting this waste stream away from landfill.
+Our LifeCycle Strategy sees us teaming up with Energy From Waste specialists throughout the UK who are transforming our hygiene waste into sustainable energy to power schools, factories and homes.
+BY engaging with phs, you are also helping to protect our environment by diverting this waste stream away from landfill.

 Job seekers are beginning to factor a company’s green reputation into their calculations.
 Approaching recycling from this angle requires a more long term reflection, but if you attract more customers as well as the most skilled employees, you’re likely to increase profits.
 This logic also extends to sponsorship and investment.